DFE-Digital/support-for-early-career-teachers-static/content/accessibility.md

 ### Non-compliance with the accessibility regulations

-YouTube videos within the site do not have a logical focus order when navigating using a keyboard.
-This fails WCAG 2.2 success criterion 2.4.3 (focus order).

-We plan to resolve this by: March 2025

 Links with identical text are not distinguished by their accessible labels.
 This could confuse screen reader users.
 This fails WCAG 2.2 success criterion 2.4.4 (link purpose (in context).

 We plan to resolve this by: March 2025